The principle of operation of the Common Rail System 2

 - - fuel temperature and pressure sensor (7);

-- - fan operation mode sensor (built into the fan clutch).
+- - fan operating mode sensor (built into the fan clutch).

 Electronic control unit (ECU)

-The electronic control unit (see Fig. 4a) receives information from the sensors and the computing unit that controls the vehicle.
+The electronic control unit (see Fig. 4a) receives information from sensors and the computer unit that controls the car.

-Depending on the input parameters, this block controls fuel injection and a number of auxiliary functions (engine fan).
+Depending on the input parameters, this unit controls fuel injection and a number of auxiliary functions (engine fan).

-This unit informs the driver about the state of the fuel injection system by means of signaling devices (lamps, light signals) located on the instrument panel (see Fig. 46), and in case of any malfunction, it operates in emergency mode.
+This unit informs the driver about the status of the fuel injection system through indicators (lights, lights) located on the instrument panel (see Fig. 46), and in the event of any malfunction it operates in emergency mode.

-Coarse fuel filter.
-(See Fig. 5) Full flow sump filter with water separator, manual primer pump and replaceable filter element (vehicle mounted).
+Coarse fuel filter. (see Fig. 5) Full-flow sediment filter with water separator, manual fuel pump and replaceable filter element (installed on the vehicle).
 (1) - MAZ car filter, (2) - Ural car filter.

-Fine filter for fuel.
-(See Fig. 6) Full flow filter with two replaceable filter elements and a device for automatic fuel heating in the cold season.
+Fine fuel filter. (see Fig. 6) Full-flow filter with two replaceable filter elements and a device for automatic heating of fuel in the cold season.

-With gear-driven fuel priming pump and two high-pressure plunger sections, gear-driven; drive ratio 0.5:1.
+With gear fuel priming pump and two high pressure plunger sections, gear driven; drive ratio 0.5:1.

-It provides communication between the fuel injector pump.
+It provides communication between the pump and the fuel injectors.

 The ramp is equipped with: